Phase-type frailty models: A flexible approach to modeling unobserved heterogeneity in survival analysis: The univariate phase-type frailty model

-where $\bfbeta$ is a $d$-dimensional column vector.
+where $\bfbeta$ is an $h$-dimensional column vector of regression parameters.
 Consequently, a frailty model is a generalization of the well-known proportional hazards model.
-For the sake of simplicity, we will restrict our treatment to the model \eqref{eq:frailty} sometimes to focus on the main ideas of the frailty model.
-Next, we present two classic examples of frailties.
+For the sake of simplicity, we will restrict our treatment to model \eqref{eq:frailty} sometimes to focus on the main ideas of the frailty model.
+Next, we present two classic examples of frailties that belong to the more general family of positive variance functions (PVF) \cite[see, e.g.,][Section 3.7]{wienke2010frailty}.

-\begin{example}[Gamma frailty] \rm Assume that $Z \sim \mbox{Gamma}(\alpha, \beta)$.
+\begin{example}[Gamma frailty] \rm Assume that $Z \sim \mbox{Gamma}(\alpha, \gamma)$, $\alpha, \gamma >0$.
 Then, the Laplace transform of $Z$ is given by